deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### out_pot

 - **Type**: Integer
 - **Description**: If set to 1, ABACUS will output the local potential (i.e., local pseudopotential + Hartree potential + XC potential) on real space grid.
 The name of the file is SPIN1_POT.cube and SPIN2_POT.cube (if nspin = 2).
 If set to 2, ABACUS will output the electrostatic potential on real space grid.
 The name of the file is ElecStaticPot.cube.
+Our toolset includes a Python script located at `tools/average_pot/aveElecStatPot.py` that calculates the average electrostatic potential along the z-axis and outputs it to ElecStaticPot_AVE.
 - **Default**: 0

 ### out_dm